Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 That said, below is a short list of things to consider when opting for either a BFS or DFS:

+> [!NOTE]
-> Note: the data strutures used (including the implementation of your algorithm) can also contribute to your decision.
+> the data strutures used (including the implementation of your algorithm) can also contribute to your decision.

 - If you know the result is not far from the root: BFS.
 - If result(s) are located deep in the structure then: DFS.